 However, many taxpayers may not be aware that there is a difference between making a payment and a deposit when paying the IRS.
 The two are not the same.
 One of the primary differences is the ability to get the money back from the IRS.
 There are time limits for requesting a payment back from the IRS, but there is no time limit for requesting a deposit back.
 This issue often arises after an IRS audit, when payments are remitted to the IRS to stop the accrual of penalties and interest while the appeal and/or litigation is pending.

 This distinction was recently highlighted in the Blom v.
 United States, No. 05-2383 (E.D.
 Pa.
 2006) case, where the Federal District Court of Pennsylvania ruled on a taxpayer’s claim for a refund of a “deposit” made to the IRS.

 Facts & Procedural History

 The IRS refused to issue Blom a refund, even though the IRS acknowledged that no tax debt was due.
-The IRS’s position was that the IRC 6511 time for filing a claim for a tax refund for “payments” had expired.
+The IRS’s position was that the time for filing a claim for a tax refund for “payments” under Section 6511 had expired.
 Blom filed suit to recoup the $140,000 held by the IRS and argued that the “payment” was actually a “deposit.”

-The court looked at the following three factors: (1) the timing of the payment, (2) the intent of the taxpayer in making the payment, and (3) how IRS treated the payment when it was received.
-The court fond that the $140,000 was a “deposit” and not a “payment” because the first two factors favored Blom’s position and only the last factor favored the IRS’s position.
+The court in Blom considered the following three factors: (1) the timing of the payment, (2) the intent of the taxpayer in making the payment, and (3) how the IRS treated the payment when it was received.
+The court found that the $140,000 was a “deposit” and not a “payment” because the first two factors favored Blom’s position and only the last factor favored the IRS’s position.